ibexa/documentation-developer/docs/search/search_api.md

 ---
-description: You can search for content, Locations and products by using the PHP API.
+description: You can search for content, locations and products by using the PHP API.
 Fine-tune the search with Search Criteria, Sort Clauses and Aggregations.
 ---

 # Search API